-For years veterans who disagreed with their VA disability claim decision were able to let the Department of Veterans Affairs know in a very straight forward way.
-They picked up a pen, some paper, and could write almost anything to the effect of “I disagree with your decision”.
-And that simple process was how to file a Notice of Disagreement.
+For years veterans who disagreed with their VA disability claim decision were able to let the Department of Veterans Affairs know in a very straightforward way.
+They picked up a pen, some paper, and could write almost anything to the effect of “I disagree with your decision.”
+That was the simple process of how to file a Notice of Disagreement.

 Will the veteran be notified they have filed the Notice of Disagreement incorrectly or will they be left to think that the country doesn’t care about their needs?

 Fortunately, you can find the new Notice of Disagreement form and many other helpful VA forms here.